 Scuba Diving In India: 14 Best Places To Dive

-Excited and on your toes?
+Excited and on your toes for an enthralling experience?
 So, here’s our list – the best places for scuba diving in India to come first.
 And if it is not here, you can give it a miss.

 - Andaman: The Deep Blue Side